-For additional obligations when an application is made for a parenting order by consent, see rule 10.05.
+For additional obligations when an application is made for an interlocutory parenting order by consent, see rule 5.29, and when an application is made for a final parenting order by consent, see rule 10.05.

 2.05 Notice of Child Abuse, Family Violence or Risk filed by an interested person the interested person must file an affidavit stating the evidence on which each allegation set out in the notice is based, no later than the time the notice is filed.